 - Communicate with commitment and consistency.

 - Accountability determines how solid your interpersonal skills stack up.
-Give specific time frames that people can expect to receive information from you if they are waiting on something and make sure you meet it.
+Give specific time frames that people can expect to receive information from you if they are waiting on something, and make sure you meet them.

-- Don’t “ghost” prospects, contacts, friends.
-Instead, be specific and predictable in your follow up.
-Waiting in limbo for information creates anxiety for most people, especially if they are a new prospect or client so ensure you’ve got a detailed communication strategy in place to protect rapport and trust.
+- Don’t “ghost” prospects, contacts, or friends.
+Instead, be specific and predictable in your follow-up.
+Waiting in limbo for information creates anxiety for most people, especially new prospects, so ensure you have a detailed communication strategy to protect rapport and trust.

-- It’s also helpful to write your commitment down or speak it aloud if you promise something.
-You might like to create a process where you follow up with an email, a written note or include following up conversations with a summary email outlining what your contact can expect.
+- Writing your commitment down or speaking it aloud is also helpful if you promise something.
+You can create a process where you follow up with an email or a written note or include following-up conversations with a summary email outlining what your contact can expect.
 When you meet it, your employees, friends, or prospects will feel valued, and you will build rapport.

-Your precision will not go unnoticed; consistency is a solid way to build robust trust with your important contacts and as a team member.
+People will notice your precision; consistency is a reliable way to garner trust with your important contacts and as a team member.

 Social Skills are Social Intelligence

 Just because someone interacts differently from you does not mean they have weak interpersonal skills.
-It just means you’ll need to work harder to create mutuality and authentic conversation.
-This is the true test of your social intelligence and you’ll learn a lot if you have the courage to challenge yourself to integrate with people who do it differently from you.
+It just means you must work harder to create mutuality and authentic conversation.
+A test of your social intelligence will be if you can challenge yourself to integrate with people who do it differently.

 Different is not wrong.